The 49 States, 2009, 49 chromogenic prints, 16 x 16 inches each

 March 24, 2011, 29 x 23 inch chromogenic print framed with brass plaque

-In a number of recent projects Jensen has created and distributed maps and conducted guided walks in order to extend the viewer’s experience beyond the walls of the gallery.
-In the exhibition The Wilmington Center for the Study of Local Landscape (2013), Jensen incorporated community participation, as participants contributed their own responses to the parks in the area, while also featuring discoveries made by Jensen throughout the Wilmington park system.
+In a number of recent projects, Lopez-Jensen has created and distributed maps and conducted guided walks in order to extend the viewer’s experience beyond the walls of the gallery.
+In the exhibition The Wilmington Center for the Study of Local Landscape (2013), Lopez-Jensen incorporated community participation, as participants contributed their own responses to the parks in the area, while also featuring discoveries made by the artist throughout the Wilmington park system.